uscensusbureau/accelerate/pages/prize-challenge.md

 By March 20th, most households will receive the first of several mailed invitations to respond. **Everyone is encouraged to respond online, via phone or by mail, as soon as they receive their invitation** with the provided instructions and web address for the online questionnaire ([my2020census.gov](http://my2020census.gov/)).
 Filling out the census now will reduce the chances of an enumerator knocking on your door in the future.

+We want you to remain socially distanced and are understanding that videos will be limited to what can be produced while at home.
+Judges will keep that at the top of their minds.

 ### 2. Which hashtag or URL should I direct people to?

 Please direct viewers to [2020census.gov](http://2020census.gov/), or to call 1-844-330-2020 (English) or 1-844-468-2020 (Spanish).